Behnam-Shokri/churn-prediction-classic-vs-neural/README.md

 The primary objective is to compare the predictive performance of classical machine learning models and deep learning methods for customer churn prediction.

 > **Note:**
-> This project was developed for educational purposes as part of the Data Science & Machine Learning coursework at **becomexpert**, under the supervision of Mr. Amirreza Bahrami Moghaddas.
+> This project was developed for educational purposes as part of the Data Science & Machine Learning coursework at becomexpert, under the supervision of Mr. Amirreza Bahrami Moghaddas.

 ---